codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 ---
 layout: post
-title: Real World Haskell - Cassandra Part 1: Connecting to a Cassandra
+title: Real World Haskell - Cassandra Part 1 - Connecting to Cassandra
 description: "A reproducible diary of my failures (and eventual success) in connecting to Cassandra with Haskell"
 category:
 tags: [Haskell]